jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 Here are a few suggestions:
 * Software Engineering Practice:
     * [Modern Software Engineering Channel](https://www.youtube.com/@ModernSoftwareEngineeringYT) - [Dave Farley](https://www.davefarley.net/?page_id=2) started this channel early during COVID lockdown.
 It quickly became popular.
-Each week a new 15-20 minute video is posted about a Software Engineering topic.
+Each week a new 15-20-minute video is posted about a Software Engineering topic.
 The videos introduce topics without getting too deep in the weeds.
 Dave has invited additional noted presenters.
 Videos about similar topics have been organized into [Playlists](https://www.youtube.com/@ModernSoftwareEngineeringYT/playlists).
     * [Clean Coders](https://cleancoders.com/library/all) - [Bob Martin](https://en.wikipedia.org/wiki/Robert_C._Martin) produces and sells these sets of videos.
 Bob's videos cover a wide range of Software Engineering topics.
-His videos revolutionized how I through about software.
+His videos revolutionized how I thought about software.
 Each video is available for purchase for a reasonable price, but there are many videos so consuming the entire set could become expensive.
-Much of Bob's content, videos and books, are also avaiable on [O'Reilly](#oreilly) which is where I viewed them.
-I throughly enjoyed Bob's videos, but I feel like I need to provide a few caveats:
+Much of Bob's content, videos and books, are also available on [O'Reilly](#oreilly) which is where I viewed them.
+I thoroughly enjoyed Bob's videos, but I feel like I need to provide a few caveats:
         * Bob is a slow talker.
 I view then at 2x playback speed, and he's completely legible to me.
         * Bob likes to inject humor into his videos mostly by dressing up as different recurring characters.
 This could be off-putting to some, but I felt the humor added some levity and kept me engaged.
-        * Bob almost always starts each video with a cold open science lesson often about astronomy that can be five to ten minutes long.
+        * Bob almost always starts each video with a cold open science lesson, often about astronomy that can be five to ten minutes long.
 In the first few videos I watched, I thought he'd tie the introduction into the rest of the video, but he does not.
 You can usually jump to the main content and not lose any context.
-        * There are many free videos of Bob online at presentations at converences or at corporate events.
+        * There are many free videos of Bob online at presentations at conferences or at corporate events.
 He covers many of the same topics.
 He's still a slow talker, and he often starts with a science lesson.
 However, I've never seen him dressed up as any of his characters in these settings.
     * [Emily Bache](https://www.youtube.com/@EmilyBache-tech-coach) - Bache is the big proponent of [Code Katas](http://codekata.com/).
 Her videos feature them along with videos to help software leads train their own teams.
     * [Coding Blocks](https://www.youtube.com/@codingblocks) - The Coding Blocks YouTube channel is all about bringing you tutorials, tips, how to's and best practices on working your way to being the best programmer or software developer you can be.
     * [Code Aesthetic](https://www.youtube.com/@CodeAesthetic) - There are only a few videos, but they cover some interesting Software Engineering topics.